 The Agency Head must sign off on any target maturity levels below a level 3 (and/or E8 level 0 or 1).
 Residual risks must be tracked and managed in the risk register with the Agency Head responsible for risk acceptance and the risk register being reviewed quarterly.

 Assistance implementing the Policy

 Cyber Security NSW may assist agencies with their implementation of the Policy with an FAQ document and guidelines on several cyber security topics.
 NSW Government entities may contact email@example.com for copies of these documents or for advice regarding the Policy.

-Agencies must identify their central cluster Chief Information Security Officer (CISO) and maintain contact with them throughout the Policy reporting period, especially if they require assistance meeting the reporting and maturity requirements outlined below.
+Agencies must identify their central department Chief Information Security Officer (CISO) and maintain contact with them throughout the Policy reporting period, especially if they require assistance meeting the reporting and maturity requirements outlined below.